 - Clears deck space

-Cons of using an outboard motor
+Disadvantages of an outboard motor

 - Expensive